Edit

 You decide to overcome the undesired results of the filtered master planning run from the previous example by adding all the subproducts and raw materials from the BOM structure of finished good FG to the filter and then running full regeneration.

 When you run the full regeneration, the system deletes all existing results for all the included products and then recreates results based on the new calculations.
-This means that existing planned demand for product S1 is deleted and then recreated taking into account finished good FG requirements only, while finished good FG2 requirements are disregarded.
-This happens because when you run Planning Optimization, it doesn't include the planned demand of other planned production orders—only the planned demand generated during the run is used.
+This process means that the system deletes existing planned demand for product S1 and then recreates it taking into account finished good FG requirements only, while finished good FG2 requirements are disregarded.
+This situation happens because when you run Planning Optimization, it doesn't include the planned demand of other planned production orders—it only uses the planned demand generated during the run.

 Note

-If the existing planned order for finished good FG2 is in status Approved, then the approved planned demand will be included, even when the parent product isn't added to the filter.
+If the existing planned order for finished good FG2 is in status Approved, then the approved planned demand is included, even when the parent product isn't added to the filter.

-Therefore, unless you add all the components of the finished good FG, finished good FG2, and all other products that these components are part of (together with their components), the filtered master planning run will provide undesired results.
+Therefore, unless you add all the components of the finished good FG, finished good FG2, and all other products that these components are part of (together with their components), the filtered master planning run provides undesired results.

-Because it can be complex to ensure that all products are part of the filter, we recommend that you avoid filtered master planning runs when production orders are involved.
+Because it can be complex to ensure that all products are part of the filter, avoid filtered master planning runs when production orders are involved.